FAQ

 Where do I retrieve my luggage at the end of the hike?

-On the last day, we will collect your luggage from the last chalet during the day and bring them back to our reception office in St-Urbain, where you checked in on the day of your departure.
-Note that your baggage can arrive late afternoon at our office.
+On the last day, we will pick up your luggage at the last chalet during the day and bring it back to our reception office in St-Urbain where you will have registered on the day of your departure.
+Please note that your luggage may arrive at our office late in the afternoon.

 Do i need to book in advance the luggage and food transportation or the food drop-off service?

 You are not required to book these services at the same time as your reservations for accommodation.
 However, you have until two weeks before your departure, at the latest, to add any of these services to your reservation so that we can schedule employees accordingly.
-After this deadline, we cannot guarantee that we will be able to provide the service.
 Please note that our capacity is limited, and during peak season, it may be challenging for us to offer this service even with a 2-week notice.
 Therefore, it’s better to book early if you absolutely require this service.

 The shelters of the traverse (thru-hike)